dali92002/DE-GAN/README.md

 # DE-GAN: A Conditional Generative Adversarial Network for Document Enhancement
 ## Description
-DE-GAN is a conditional generative adversarial network designed for document cleaning, binarization, deblurring and watermark removal.
+DE-GAN is a conditional generative adversarial network designed to enhance the document quality before the recognition process.
+It could be used for document cleaning, binarization, deblurring and watermark removal.
 ## Requirements
 will be added
 ## Using DE-GAN